jamedina09/fates-unofficial-local-machine-setup/os-macos-sonoma-intel-homebrew.md

 I included the script in the [shell_scripts](./shell_scripts) directory.

 ## If you followed these steps and everything worked, congratulations!
-You have successfully installed the required packages to run FATES and CLMT using Homebrew and source packages on MacOS Sonoma.
+You have successfully installed the required packages to run FATES and CLMT using Homebrew and source packages on MacOS Sonoma